AIA Tower (Makati): Location

 The building is located inside the Makati Central Business District along Paseo de Roxas in Makati, just a few meters away from its intersection with Ayala Avenue.
 The building is directly across the Ayala Triangle.
-It is a walk away from most of Makati's other major office buildings including the current tallest office building in the country, the PBCom Tower, and entertainment centers like Glorietta, Greenbelt and Ayala Center.
+It is a walk away from most of Makati's other major office buildings including the erstwhile tallest office building in the country, the PBCom Tower, and entertainment centers including Ayala Center.

 Design

-The Philamlife Tower was designed by international architectural firm Skidmore, Owings & Merrill, LLPin association with local architecture firm W.V.
-Coscolluela & Associates as Architect of Record.
+The Philamlife Tower was designed by international architectural firm Skidmore, Owings & Merrill, LLP in association with local architecture firm W.V.
+Coscoluella & Associates as Architect of Record.
 Project and construction management works was provided by American firm Turner International and local company Jose Aliling & Associates, while construction of the building was made by the general contractor company EEI Corporation.

 The 48-storey office building has large column-free floor plates, and uses fully unitized curtain wall of glass, aluminium panel and granite.
 The tower proper is incorporated into the system horizontal sunscreens, vertical fins, light bullnoses, crown lighting and balcony trellises.
 Shallow and deep-set cladding was used extensively on the building envelope.
 The entrance facades employed mirror stainless steel shopfronts, capped with functional sculpted canopies in hairline finish.